The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 Marriott Bonvoy1:1

-It’s best to utilize these transfer options when you want to book a business or first-class flight.
-When you book such tickets through the portal, your redemption rate is just one cent per point—no more and no less.
+It’s best to transfer your points to partners when you want the greatest value for them.
+That’s especially true when you want to book a business- or first-class flight.
+When you book premium-cabin tickets through Amex Travel, your redemption rate is just 1 cent per point.

-When you transfer points to a partner, you can increase that redemption rate to five cents per point, eight cents, or even 15 cents per point in some rare cases.
-Your individual valuation will vary, but you can easily get more than one cent per point by transferring to airline partners.
+When you transfer points to a partner, you can increase the redemption rate to 5 cents, 8 cents or even 15 cents per point in some cases.
+Your individual valuation will vary, but you can easily get more than 1 cent per point by transferring to Amex’s airline partners.

-What if you don’t mind flying in economy?
-Can you get that elevated redemption value from coach tickets, too?
-The answer is yes.
-You can still get good value by booking an award ticket with miles when cash ticket prices are high.
+If you don’t mind flying in economy, you can still get good value by booking an award economy ticket with miles when cash ticket prices are high.

-Another thing to note is that American Express charges an excise tax fee of $0.0006 for every point transferred to a U.S.-based airline.
-For example, transferring 10,000 Membership Rewards to Delta SkyMiles will cost you $6.
-Fortunately, the fee is capped at $99.
-Even if you transfer more than 165,000 Amex points, the fee won’t exceed $99.
+Another thing to note is that American Express charges an excise tax fee of $0.0006 for every point transferred to domestic airlines.
+For example, transferring 10,000 Membership Rewards to Delta SkyMiles or JetBlue TrueBlue will cost you $6.
+Fortunately, the fee is capped at $99 no matter how many points you transfer.

-With the up to $120 Amex Gold dining credit, you can get an up to $10 discount every month you use your card to make a purchase at one of the eligible restaurants, such as Grubhub, The Cheesecake Factory, Goldbelly, Wine.com and Five Guys.
+With the up to $120 Amex Gold dining credit, you can get an up to $10 discount every month you use your card to make a purchase from one of the eligible partners, including Grubhub, Seamless, The Cheesecake Factory, Buffalo Wild Wings, Wonder and Five Guys.

 Up to $84 Dunkin’ Credit

-You’ll get up to $7 in monthly statement credits (up to $84 a year) after you enroll and pay with the American Express® Gold Card at Dunkin’ locations.
+With the $84 Dunkin’ Credit, you can earn up to $7 in monthly statement credits after you enroll and pay with the Amex Gold Card at U.S. Dunkin’ locations.

 Up to $100 Resy Credit

 You can get up to $50 in statement credits semi-annually to dine at U.S. Resy restaurants or make other eligible Resy purchases.
-To take advantage of this credit, just use your Amex Gold card at any restaurant listed on resy.com and you’ll earn up to $50 in statement credits every 6 months.
+To take advantage of this credit, just use your Amex Gold card at any restaurant listed on resy.com.

 $100 Hotel Credit